Bio-protocol/GO_KEGG_enrichment_analysis_for_rice_genes/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

-# GO/KEGG Enrichment Analysis on Gene Lists from Rice (Oryza Sativa)
+# GO/KEGG Enrichment Analysis on Gene Lists from Rice (*Oryza Sativa*)

 ## Overview

 This is a workflow for using clusterProfiler software to perform GO and KEGG enrichment analysis for gene lists from rice.
 The gene annotations are the key to these analyses.
-For GO annotaion, two types of sources are used here: 1. self-curated annotations derived from public rice databases, and 2.
+For GO annotaion, two types of sources are used here: 1. self-curated annotations derived from public rice databases, *i.e.* RAP-DB and OryzaBase, and 2.
 GO annotatons from a bioconductor package, AnnotationHub.
 For KEGG annotation, the gene annotation is directly retrieved from the KEGG database when using the clusterProfiler enrichment function.

 ## Introduction

 RNA-seq data analysis has been streamlined, and functional enrichment analysis is a critical step to provide biological insights on the results.
 Enrichment analysis, or over-representative analysis, is to examine whether a gene ontology or a biological pathway is enriched in the target gene list more than is expected by chance.
 Many tools were developed to contain both annotation files and enrichment test functions to streamline this process.
-The statistical tests were universal among different enrichment tests, while the lacking the annotation files for species under-study could be an obstacle.
-For instance, only 20 GO annotation databases were available under OrgDb from Bioconductor, where only one is the plant species, Arabidopsis.
-In this protocol, I focus on performing functional enrichment analysis on genes from rice, a model organism for the grass family, using one of the most commonly used enrichment analysis R software clusterProfiler (Yu et al., 2012).
-I provide a step-by-step instruction covering the GO analysis using annotation information from two different sources, and KEGG analysis using the annotation from the KEGG database.
-The scripts were mainly R scripts, with some Bash command lines for curating a GO annotation file.
+However, some plant species may still lack of gene annotation information, which could be an obstacle for the functional enrichment analysis.
+For instance, only 20 GO annotation databases were available under OrgDb from Bioconductor, where only one is the plant species, *Arabidopsis*.
+In this protocol, I focus on performing functional enrichment analysis on genes of rice, a model organism for the grass family, using one of the most commonly used enrichment analysis R software clusterProfiler (Yu et al., 2012).
+I provide a step-by-step instruction using annotation information obtained from two different ways.
+The scripts are mainly the R scripts, with some Bash command lines for curating a GO annotation file.

 ## Installation